mcguffin/multisite-blog-alias/readme.txt

 == Screenshots ==
-1. Network admin - Edit site
+1. Network admin - Edit site.
+I completely messed up a few webservers to run the last test in the list!

 == Upgrade Notice ==